While we are asking you and many of our colleagues to stay at home, our staff are still working hard in the nation's forests.

 I work on making sure there is plenty of information about this available to the public.
 This involves meeting visitors at our main information points, updating posters and visitor guides at our car parks and speaking to groups at events.
 In my role, I get to meet a whole range of people from very different backgrounds.
 I work within local communities to help them connect to nature and share new things about their local forest with them.
 I really enjoy helping people understand the Forest, its wildlife and what they can do to help.

-COVID-19 has affected everything really.
-For someone who is used to meeting the public every day, it was quite a change!
+The pandemic has affected everything really.
+For someone who is used to meeting the public every day, lockdown was quite a change!
 Like any location that receives visitors, we have had to thoroughly consider all aspects of social distancing and ensure we met the requirements of lockdown.
 Public safety and staff safety has been key.

-The lockdown also coincided with one of the main projects that I work on at this time of year: supporting the ground nesting birds who visit the New Forest to breed.
+The first lockdown in spring 2020 coincided with one of the main projects that I work on that time of year: supporting the ground nesting birds who visit the New Forest to breed.
 The New Forest is one of the few places left in the UK lucky enough to have birds like curlew, woodlark, Dartford warbler and nightjar breeding here at this time of year.
 Unlike most birds, they nest on the ground and love heathland and open areas of the forest where timber has been felled.

 To help them protect themselves from predators they are extremely well camouflaged.
 But this means that they are often not seen by people, which puts them at real risk.
 I have been leading a campaign to make people more aware of these birds and how they can play a part in helping them to breed successfully and thrive here.
 This is critical to these birds being able to continue to exist in this country.
 It’s something I feel really passionately about.

-The campaign to raise the awareness of ground nesting birds continued this year, despite there being less visitors to the Forest through lockdown, and we marked out sensitive areas close to breeding sites and put up signs.
-Interestingly, during lockdown we saw nature make the most of the peace and quiet.
+The campaign to raise the awareness of ground nesting birds continued throughout the year, and we marked out sensitive areas close to breeding sites and put up signs.
+Interestingly, during the spring lockdown we saw nature make the most of the peace and quiet.
 Many ground nesting birds chose to settle very close to car parks that we'd closed and were able to nest in relative peace!